Chase Clark: Education and career

 Clark was born on August 21, 1883, in Hadley, Indiana, the son of Eunice (Hadley) and Joseph Addison Clark.
 He arrived in eastern Idaho Territory in 1884.
 His father engineered an early canal on the Snake River and later became the first Mayor of Idaho Falls, Idaho in 1900.
 Clark attended the public schools and left Idaho Falls High School at age 15 and then attended school in Terre Haute, Indiana.
 Clark returned to Idaho Falls working as a mercantile clerk, then moved to Mackay, Idaho shortly after its founding and saved money to attend the University of Michigan Law School, but did not graduate but instead read law to enter the bar in 1904.
 He entered private practice in Mackay from 1904 to 1930.
 He was a Judge Advocate General for the State of Idaho from 1914 to 1915.
 Clark left to fight in 1916 in the Border War and then World War I. He served in a machine gun unit and achieved the rank of lieutenant in the United States Army.
 He was a member of the Idaho House of Representatives from 1913 to 1916.
 He returned to private practice in Idaho Falls from 1930 to 1940.
-He served in the Idaho Senate from 1933 to 1936.
 He was the Mayor of Idaho Falls from 1937 to 1938.
 He was the Governor of Idaho from 1941 to 1942.

 Gubernatorial service

 Clark was elected Governor as a Democrat in 1940, defeating the Republican incumbent, C. A. Bottolfsen.

-At a April 1942 War Relocation Administration conference at Salt Lake City to discuss using Japanese-American internees to help with the farm labor shortage, Governor Clark "went so far as to ask that both Issei and Nisei already residing freely in his state be rounded up and placed under supervision."
-These citizens of Idaho were not covered by the U.S. Government's order to forcefully removing people of Japanese descent from the west coast.
-Speaking of the Internment of Japanese Americans in May 1942, months after the Pearl Harbor bombing, Clark spoke in a Lions Club meeting stated "Japs live like rats, breed like rats and act like rats.
+At an April 1942 War Relocation Administration conference at Salt Lake City to discuss using Japanese-American internees to help with the farm labor shortage, Governor Clark "went so far as to ask that both Issei and Nisei already residing freely in his state be rounded up and placed under supervision."
+These citizens of Idaho were not covered by the U.S. Government's order forcefully removing people of Japanese descent from the West Coast.
+Speaking of the internment of Japanese Americans in May 1942, months after the Pearl Harbor bombing, Clark spoke in a Lions Club meeting stated "Japs live like rats, breed like rats and act like rats.
 We don't want them ... permanently located in our state."

-As the governor was a two-year term, Bottolfsen then defeated Clark to regain the governorship in 1942; both elections had been very close.
+As the governorship was a two-year term, Bottolfsen then defeated Clark to regain the governorship in 1942; both elections had been very close.